 Phrase Abbreviation Definition creating or improving the conditions for economic growth in an area.
 Local Design A set of design requirements that provide specific, detailed Guides parameters for the physical development of a site or area.
 Local Green LGS Local Green Space designation is a way to provide special Space protection for green areas of particular importance to local communities.
 Local List A list of buildings or sites that make a positive contribution to an areas character.
 These may not be nationally designated.
 Local Nature LNR Local Nature Reserves (LNRs) are places with wildlife or Reserve geological features that are of special interest locally.
-There L I DI are over 1280 LNRs in England covering almost 40,000 ha Local Plan A plan for the future development of a local area, drawn up by the local planning authority in consultation with the community.
-In law this is described as the development plan documents adopted under the Planning and Compulsory Purchase Act 2004 .
-A local plan can consist of either strategic or non-strategic policies, or a combination of the two.
-Local Planning LPA The authority responsible for planning functions within a Authority District, County or any other type of administrative area.
-Local Plan (Part LPP1 The adopted 2014 Development Plan Document that sets out 1) the strategic planning policies and context for Cannock ., Chase District.
-Mineral A geographical area based on a Mineral Safeguarding Area, Consultation where the district or borough council should consult the Area Mineral Planning Authority for any proposals for non-minerals development.
-Mineral An area of land protected from development due to the Safeguarding presence of minerals within a site that could be required for Areas future extraction.
-Minerals Plan A planning document that sets out future minerals needs within an area and protects mineral extraction sites to meet B 41:1 .1 that demand.
-Mitigation and A framework that aims to provide protection against a Implementation potential threat and provide practical solutions or alternatives Strategy to solve the problem.
-The National This guide illustrates how well-designed places that are Design Guide beautiful, enduring and successful can be achieved in practice.
-National Landscape A statutory National Landscape designation to provide special protection to defined areas of natural beauty.
-National NPPF This document sets out the Governments planning policies Planning Policy 14111 for England and how they should be applied.
-Framework 10.
-Ingland and non they enough be applied.
-National NPPG The Government planning advice that accompanies the Planning National Planning Policy Framework.
-Practice 5 - , Guidance Nationally This sets out requirements for the Gross Internal Described (floor) Area of new dwellings at a defined level of occupancy as well as floor
+There are over 1280 LNRs in England covering almost 40,000 ha Local Plan A plan for the future development of a local area, drawn up by the local planning authority in consultation with the community.
+In law this is described as the development plan documents adopted under the Planning and Compulsory Purchase Act 2004.
+A local plan can consist of either strategic L L. Di 1.04 or non-strategic policies, or a combination of the two.
+Local Planning LPA The authority responsible for planning functions within a Authority 1.004 District, County or any other type of administrative area.
+Local Plan (Part LPP1 The adopted 2014 Development Plan Document that sets out 1) the strategic planning policies and context for Cannock Chase District.
+Mineral A geographical area based on a Mineral Safeguarding Area, Consultation where the district or borough council should consult the Area Mineral Planning Authority for any proposals for non-minerals Minaral development.
+Mineral An area of land protected from development due to the Safeguarding presence of minerals within a site that could be required for Areas Minerals Plan future extraction.
+Willerals Plan A planning document that sets out future minerals needs within an area and protects mineral extraction sites to meet that demand.
+Mitigation and Mitigation and A framework that aims to provide protection against a potential threat and provide practical solutions or alternatives Implementation Strategy to solve the problem.
+The National This guide illustrates how well-designed places that are Design Guide beautiful, enduring and successful can be achieved in Design Guide practice.
+National A statutory National Landscape designation to provide Landscape special protection to defined areas of natural beauty.
+National NPPF This document sets out the Governments planning policies Planning Policy INITI for England and how they should be applied.
+Framework Tor England and now they should be applied.
+National NPPG The Government planning advice that accompanies the Planning 141 1 0 National Planning Policy Framework.
+Practice Transman i animing i oney i famowork.
+Guidance Nationally This sets out requirements for the Gross Internal Described (floor) Area of new dwellings at a defined level of occupancy 200011000 as well as floor